maybebyte/anthesis/about-me.md

   charity](https://en.wikipedia.org/wiki/Principle_of_charity).
 - I like to write.
 Teaching is one of the best ways to learn, not to mention that writing can be fulfilling and thought-provoking.
-- I consider philosophy's teachings and apply them, though bringing it up now would be putting Descartes before the horse.
+- I consider philosophy's teachings and apply them, though discussing philosophy on this page would be putting Descartes before the horse.
 - I advocate for FLOSS (free/libre and open source software) and generally involve myself with tech often because it presents interesting problems for me to solve.